Dororo (1969 TV series)

-The 1969 Dororo black and white anime series is based on the manga of the same name by Osamu Tezuka.
-In 1968, in order to pitch the series, Tezuka created a 13-minute full-color pilot which summarized the story Hyakkimaru's birth and upbringing and meeting with Dororo, and an abbreviated version of The Tale of the Monster Bandai.
+Dororo (どろろ) is a 1969 anime television series based on the manga of the same name by Osamu Tezuka, planned by Zuiyo Enterprise and produced by Mushi Production.
+In 1968, in order to pitch the series, Tezuka created a 13-minute full-color pilot which summarized the story of Hyakkimaru's birth, his upbringing and first meeting with Dororo, and an abbreviated version of The Tale of the Monster Bandai.
 The series was produced in black and white coloring due to budget cuts, but made the demons look more weird and menacing.